 Aug 24, 2015|

 People fly from across the world to visit the mysterious city of Machu Picchu, now the only question is – when will you?
-When your time finally arrives, here are a few travel tips for Machu Picchu to help you enjoy your visit to the Lost City of the Incas.
+When your time finally arrives, here are a few Machu Picchu travel tips to help you enjoy your visit to the Lost City of the Incas.
 Find out everything you need to know before your trip to Machu Picchu.

 When you travel to Machu Picchu, you cannot bring many personal items inside.
 There are multiple lockers onsite for you to store extra belongings.
 However, you are able to bring one small backpack.
 Therefore, you must pack light!
 Bring your camera, rain jacket, comfortable walking shoes, water, and a snack.
 That’s really all you need to put in your day pack.
-Leave the rest of your luggage at your hotel in Cuzco, the Sacred Valley, or Aguas Calientes – not on your back!
-Don’t forget to bring some coins so that you can use the restroom there!
+Leave the rest of your luggage at your hotel in Cuzco, the Sacred Valley, or Aguas Calientes!
+Also, don’t forget to bring some coins so that you can use the restroom there.

 Our third Machu Picchu travel tip is to prepare for varying weather.
 While extra caution should be given, don’t let a little rain stop you from enjoying the most spectacular Inca ruins.
 Be it with a rain jacket, poncho, umbrella, or just a little Dancin’ in the Rain, a good attitude will help you appreciate this ancient Incan domain.
-If rain doesn’t sound so appealing, allow two days to visit Machu Picchu.
 Luckily, storms do not last long in Machu Picchu, so if one day is blustery, a second scheduled day could bring clear blue skies.
 When I visited Machu Picchu, I chose to schedule two days at the mysterious site.
 And, it was a good thing I booked two days!
 I experienced rain and clouds one day and a hot sunny day the next!

-I recommend visiting anytime during the “dry” season, but keep in mind the weather is always unpredictable.
+I recommend visiting Machu Picchu during the “dry” season in Peru.
+However, keep in mind the weather is always unpredictable.
 The high season is July-August, so you are sure to experience crowds.
 The low season is October-April because this is the rainy season.

 Currently, the first time you enter Machu Picchu, you need to be with a guide.
 Then, if you choose to enter a second time, you can go on your own.
 Even before the mandatory guide rule was put in place, we always recommended having a guide take you through Machu Picchu.
 Some would argue that a guidebook would suffice, however, the local guides bring to life the Inca ruins by sharing information that only a local would know.
 We are happy to book all private or group tours.

 Choose either Huayna Picchu or Machu Picchu Montaña.
 You will need separate tickets to climb these trails.
 Be sure to book this early, only 400 tickets per day are available for each hike, and once they’re gone they’re gone.
 Both hikes are definitely worth the additional costs.
 You’ll experience a new vantage point for observing Machu Picchu.
 Keep in mind these can be very strenuous hikes.